Colleges That Change Lives

 The college has a robust academic advising staff and strong support services for all types of students.
 The college’s free tutoring gets high praise both from students who identify themselves as quick learners and from those who admit they are struggling.
 Staff members at the Tutorial and Academic Skills Center also give small-group and one-on-one workshops to boost study and time management skills, teach note-taking strategies, and enhance reading comprehension.

-Students and alumni like that St. Mary's isn't a power-driven place.
+Students and alumni like that Saint Mary's isn't a power-driven place.
 The college isn't sacrificing its history or mission for a whirl at the latest educational trends or a spot higher up the rankings.
 Its faculty and staff work diligently to do a few things well: uphold high expectations, challenge and support students, and guide them through these formative developmental years.
-It's no coincidence that the first thing a visitor sees when she drives up to St. Mary's beautiful campus is the chapel and a statue of St. John Baptist de La Salle, where the college's motto is inscribed.
+It's no coincidence that the first thing a visitor sees when she drives up to Saint Mary's beautiful campus is the chapel and a statue of St. John Baptist de La Salle, where the college's motto is inscribed.
 "Enter to learn.
 Leave to serve."
 It's not terribly sexy, especially for the typical eighteen-year-old.
-But St. Mary's sticks with it.
-It's a guiding principle important to twenty-first-century students and alumni —and to American culture.
+But Saint Mary's sticks with it.
+It's a guiding principle important to twenty-first-century students and alumni—and to American culture.

-"St. Mary's College of California", from COLLEGES THAT CHANGES LIVES-REVISED EDITION by Loren Pope, copyright (c) 1996, 2000, 2006 by Loren Pope, (c) 2012 by The Estate of Loren Pope.
+“Saint Mary's College of California,” from COLLEGES THAT CHANGES LIVES-REVISED EDITION by Loren Pope, copyright (c) 1996, 2000, 2006 by Loren Pope, (c) 2012 by The Estate of Loren Pope.
 Used by permission of Penguin, a division of Penguin Group (USA) Inc.